Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 if __name__ == "__main__":
     main()
 ```

-To preface, I had dumped the output of the brainrot string into a file called `out.bin` and the content of the obfuscated data into a file called `"init_constructors_global.bin"`.
-I am also using "mimic" as my prefix since we are attempting to mimic the malware

 Additionally, from my comments, you can see that I tried to copy the Ghidra disassembly version of the same deobfuscation function that we already made.
 I was having issues when emulating Binja's version.